noahjkrueger/326-dubblestuforeo/docs/milestone2.md

 #### Diganta Mainali
 here is what I did
 #### Kenneth Drewry
-Updated and polished create guide page
+Complete overhaul of create guide page
 Added API call to createPost when creating a new post Edited createPost and updatePost APIs
-Created and added master ingredient list to navigation bar
+Created and added master ingredient list to navigation bar Wrote setup.md
 #### Piyush Makkapati
 here is what I did